vade/dvc.org/public/static/docs/command-reference/gc.md

 This command deletes (garbage collects) data files or directories that may exist in the cache (or [remote storage](/doc/command-reference/remote) if `-c` is used) but no longer referenced in [DVC-files](/doc/user-guide/dvc-file-format) currently in the <abbr>workspace</abbr>.
+By default, this command won't delete anything at all to make it safe and explicit.
+However, you can use different flags to change the behavior.

-By default, this command only cleans up the local cache, which is typically located on the same machine as the project in question.
+Using `--workspace` or `-w` flag, it will only clean up the local cache, which is typically located on the same machine as the project in question.
 This usually helps to free up disk space.

 There are important things to note when using Git to version the
 <abbr>project</abbr>: